 The nominating and corporate governance committee will consider candidates recommended by individual stockholders, if their names and credentials are provided to the committee on a timely basis for consideration prior to the annual meeting.
-Stockholders who wish to recommend an individual to the nominating and corporate governance committee for consideration as a potential candidate for director should submit the name, together with appropriate supporting documentation, to the committee at the following address: nominating and corporate governance committee, c/o corporate secretary, Kadant Inc., One Technology Park Drive, Westford, Massachusetts 01886.
-A submission will be considered timely if it is made during the timeframes disclosed in this proxy statement under "Stockholder Proposals."
-The submission must be accompanied by a statement as to whether the stockholder or group of stockholders making the recommendation has owned more than 5% of our common stock for at least a year prior to the date the recommendation is made.
+Stockholders who wish to recommend an individual to the nominating and corporate governance committee for consideration, to the committee at the following address: nominating and corporate governance committee, c/o corporate secretary, Kadant Inc., One Technology Park Drive, Westford, Massachusetts 01886.
+A submission will be considered timely if it is made during the timeframes disclosed in this proxy statement under "Stockholders making the recommendation has owned more than 5% of our common stock for at least a year prior to the date the recommendation is made.
 Submissions meeting these requirements will be considered by the committee using the same process and applying substantially the same criteria it follows for candidates submitted by others.
 If our board of directors determines to nominate and recommend for election a stockholder-recommended candidate, then the candidate's name will be included in our company's proxy card for the next annual meeting of stockholders.